appfigures/react-easy-emoji/readme.md

 ## Features

 - Simple functional API with minimal surface area.
-- Extrememly lean implementation.
-- Very customizable.
 - Used in production high-traffic pages.
-- Follows the React way™ all the way down.
+- Lean implementation that follows the React way™ all the way down.
+- Customizable rendering logic.

 ### What it doesn't do